 - Dark Chocolate: Choose a dark chocolate with at least 70% cacao.
 Cacao is a powerful antioxidant that significantly reduces oxidative stress and helps to grow neurons and certain blood vessels in the brain that are involved in learning and memory and helps with neuroplasticity.
 Neuroplasticity is the brain’s ability to change and be resourceful in its connection processes which means it runs more efficiently; think of it as your brain’s ability to “de-frag” itself.

-Fit Body for a Healthy Brain:
+Fit Body for a Healthy Brain Power:

 Exercise is critical for disease prevention and a healthy lifestyle.
 Since the brain requires 20% of the oxygen you consume and uses your bloodstream and blood vessels to get its delivery of this vital life source it’s not a mystery how exercise can be beneficial to brain health.
 Multitudes of studies support this fact, even in those people with genetic mutations for early onset of Alzheimer’s have been shown to stave off the onset of the disease by 15 years with exercise.